One year, a challenge every month (due by the last day of the Month), and at the end of it, 12 fabulous historical garments.

 How to participate:

 - Join the Historical Sew Fortnightly group on Facebook.
 The challenges are listed as events, and you can choose to ‘attend’ them, chat with other attendees, get ideas, encouragement, and work through difficulties.
 Then, when your item is done, you can post photos in the album for each challenge, give a description, and link to an online photo album or a blog post if you have one.
 When you ask to join the HSF Facebook group one of the moderators or I will send you a message with a three questions for you to answer before we accept your request to join.
-Please make sure your account allows you to accept messages, and check your ‘Other’ folder for our message.
+Please make sure your account allows you to accept messages, and be sure to respond to our message.

 There is also page for each challenge linked through the challenge list below (links may not appear until close to the due date).
 Leave a comment on the page for the challenge with links to your blog post or online photo album to show off your creation, and so there is a record of what was created for each challenge.